 Session fees are established on a sliding scale basis.
-Many major insurances accepted.
+Many major insurance plans are accepted.
 Please contact us for more information about fees and availability.
 Clients and counselors are paired based on specific request, specialization, and personality fit.

-My name is Carolyn Russo and I am a Licensed Mental Health Counselor specializing in individual, couples and family therapy, and maintain a private practice in Seattle and Edmonds, WA.
+My name is Carolyn and I am a Licensed Mental Health Counselor specializing in individual, couples, and family therapy, and I maintain a private practice in Seattle and Edmonds, WA.

 With many years of experience as a mental health counselor, and as a graduate of Texas A&M University, I am currently serving as a private practitioner.
 I work with a broad spectrum of clients.
 Among my areas of expertise are eating disorders, grief/loss, depression/anxiety, relationship issues, and life transitions.